VCCE/VCC/docs/UserGuide.md

 developed.
 Today you can buy 512k memory cards, IDE and SCSI hard disk interfaces and faster, more powerful CPUs in the HD63B09E.
-There is even a free user supported Multi-tasking Multi-User OS (NitrOS9) available for this three decade old 8 bit machine.
+There is even a free user supported Multi-tasking Multi-User OS (NitrOS9) available for this more than three decade old 8 bit machine.

 VCC is a Tandy Color Computer 3 emulator that runs on the Windows operating system (Windows XP or greater).
 It attempts to simulate the